 Pest description and damage Peach tree borer is native to North America and common in the Pacific Northwest.
 The adult is a metallic blue-black, clearwing moth.
 The male moth may have bands of light yellow scale on the abdomen, which makes it resemble a wasp.
 The female has an orange band around the abdomen.
 Full-grown larvae are 1 inch long and whitish with a brown head.
 The larvae burrow into the bark of the root crown and feed on the cambium.
 Feeding is restricted to an area a few inches above and below the soil line.
-Young trees can be completely girdled and killed.
-Older trees rarely are girdled, but the feeding reduces vigor and makes them vulnerable to other pests and diseases.
+Peachtree borer feeding damage can girdle and kill young trees.
+Feeding damage rarely girdles older trees, but does reduce vigor and makes these trees vulnerable to other pests and diseases.

 For biology, life history, monitoring and management